-Secondary reported reasons for travel for outbound HHs to go to another country. $^{\rm 5}$
+Secondary reported reasons for travel for outbound HHs to go to another country.5

-Educational services 16%
+Educational services 24%

-Family related 14%
+Health related 16%

-Health related 10%
+Family related 13%

-Notes:
+Votes:

 - 1. UNHCR, South Sudan regional refugee response plan, January December 2018 link. - 2.
-This percentage represents the percent of households, not the percent of individuals - 3.
+This percentage represents the percent of households, not the percent of individuals. - 3.
 Respondents were able to select multiple answers. - 4.
 Partial HHs are those where not all members of the self-identified family unit were reportedly travelling.
-Please note, family units in South Sudan often extend beyond the nuclear family. - 5.
-In addition, 48% and 45% of inbound and outbound HHs, respectively, reported no second reasons for the movement. - 6.
-Other main vulnerabilities reported included pregnant women, older persons, and separted child. - 7.
-In addition, 12% of outbound HHs reported access to health as their first reason for travel - Percentages are rounded to the nearest integer, so responses may not add up to 100% exactly.
+Please note, family units in South Sudan often extend beyond the nuclear family. - 5. Ín addition, 40% and 32% of inbound and outbound HHs, respectively, reported no second reasons for the movement. - 6.
+Other main vulnerabilities reported included older persons, unaccompanied and separted child. - 7.
+In addition, having at least person with disabilities was reported as a vulnerability by 8% of outbound households. - Percentages are rounded to the nearest integer, so responses may not add up to 100% exactly.